-Vicky is a poet and sometimes short story writer, raised in North Wales and based in Sheffield, South Yorkshire.
+Vicky is a poet, and sometimes short story writer, raised in North Wales and based in Sheffield, South Yorkshire.
 She also works as a poetry mentor and editor, particularly with young and emerging poets.
 She is the editor of four books of poetry and fiction written by emerging young writers and also writes content for creative projects and promotional literature.

 In 2013, Vicky was commissioned to make a documentary exploring what it means to be a dyslexic writer.
 Dyslexic and Loving Words (available here on YouTube) encourages dyslexics to pursue a love of words through interviews with well-known dyslexic wordsmiths such as Benjamin Zephaniah and Sally Gardner, and highlights some of the word-related difficulties dyslexics face.